Date / Time: October 5, 2021

 Prizes: Top three winners will be awarded with certificates and cash awards.

 Audience: Conference attendees, local university and college students, and local press will be invited to attend the contest.

 Team registration is free for those attending DASC 2021 and $50 for university teams not attending the conference.
+For a team to qualify for the “UAS Competition Team (Registered for DASC)” registration type, you must have at least one team member registered for DASC 2021.
 Students who wish to attend the competition will pay a nominal $3 entrance fee but will not be admitted to the conference.